kubernetes-sigs/cluster-api/docs/proposals/20220927-labels-and-annotations-sync-between-machine-and-nodes.md

 - The `cluster.x-k8s.io/machine` annotation is applied to a Node to easily ascertain the Machine managing the Node.

+- The `cluster.x-k8s.io/owner-kind` annotation is applied to a Node to easily ascertain the kind of the cluster api object owning the Node.

+- The `cluster.x-k8s.io/owner-name` annotation is applied to a Node to easily ascertain the name of the cluster api object owning the Node.

 Additionally, the `node.cluster.x-k8s.io` domain is owned by Cluster API, and will always be synced.